dominant-strategies/quais.js/README.md

 -   [QuaisPolling](https://npmjs.com/package/quais-polling) - A package to poll Quai Network for events and logs
 -   [MulticallProvider](https://github.com/ethers-io/ext-provider-multicall) - A Provider which bundles multiple call requests into a single `call` to reduce latency and backend request capacity

+## Deterministic Build
+Use ./deterministic-build.sh to deterministically build the quais.js library using Docker.
+The hash returned from the script can be compared across different machines to ensure the code is the same and the built library will be in ./deterministic-build-output/dist/.

 ## License

 MIT License (including **all** dependencies).